adobe/brackets/README.md

 In addition to pulling the source from github, you'll need to also grab submodules referenced by Brackets.
 To do so, first make sure you have SSH access to github (since the submodule is referenced via a git: URL rather than https).
-Then run the following commands in the root of your Brackets repo:
+Then run the following command in the root of your Brackets repo:

-	git submodule init
-	git submodule update
+	git submodule update --init --recursive

 See [Pro Git section 6.6](http://progit.org/book/ch6-6.html) for some caveats when working with submodules.